Maddux returns to Atlanta, throws out ceremonial first pitch | WTOP

+“ First #WorldSeries pitch since ’99…Little bit less pressure this time,” Maddux wrote before tweeting directly to Perez that he appreciated him reaching out to catch the high first pitch. “ @Eperez1212 thanks for catching it a lot of my catchers might have missed that. ”

-Perez, also a former Braves coach, now is a special advisor for player development for the team.
+Perez, also a former Braves coach, now is a special adviser for player development for the team.

 Maddux won four consecutive Cy Young Awards for the Chicago Cubs and the Braves, including in 1995 when he posted a remarkable 19-2 record with a 1.63 ERA for Atlanta’s 1995 World Series champion team.